stokarenko/it-duel-2016/README.md

    Then, try to find the way from root `empty board` tree node to `fully filled board` node via [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)

-That's all - neither kind of connectivity checks, nor programming ado  =) So simple to implement within 4 hours, so effective to get a victory :)
+That's all - neither kind of connectivity checks nor programming ado  =) So simple to implement within 4 hours, so effective to get a victory :)
 The sources of that solution are marked by [v0.0.1](https://github.com/stokarenko/it-duel-2016/tree/v0.0.1) tag.

 ## Ultimate ideas
 The `Ultimate` solution lives in [master](https://github.com/stokarenko/it-duel-2016) branch.
-It is natural evolution of winner one, bust extended by several key ideas.
+It is natural evolution of winner one, but extended by several key ideas.
 Such as...

 ### Balanced Figures Container !
 [Check it out](lib/tetris/balanced_figures_container.rb)